TheGreatMightyPoo41/Trollbox-spambot-template/README.md

 Then, open a new powershell in administrator, run cd C:\Users\user\Desktop\foldername\, and then node raidbot3.js.

 If you wanna disconnect the bot, close the terminal you used to run the bot.

+Don't touch any of the shit in raidbot3.js unless you know what you're doing.